JeanMax/ft_select/README.md

 ### TODO: ###

-* selected files aren't printed on the right place
-* term isn't restored correctly
+* term isn't restored correctly on macos -> new escapes sequences solved it?
-* leaks tests
+* leaks tests -> no real leaks, but some allocated memory still reachable in tgetent...
 * mac os tests